autistic-symposium/ethernaut-foundry-framework-solutions-sol/test/09/README.md

 <br>

-* the, we craft the submission script at `script/09/King.s.sol`:
+* then, we craft the submission script at `script/09/King.s.sol`:

 <br>